 Once clean, the tongue is boiled until tender.
 The tough outer skin of the beef tongue is then easily peeled off.
 The skin of the pork tongue is scraped with a knife.

 03 of 09

-It was my father who taught me how to appreciate animal brain.
-He'd carefully peel off the membrane that covered it and removes as much of the veins as he could without breaking the creamy mass.
-He'd slice the cleaned brain, dip it in seasoned beaten eggs and fry the slices.
-Oh, how I loved it!
+To appreciate animal brain, carefully peel off the membrane that covers it and remove as much of the veins as possible without breaking the creamy mass.
+Slice the cleaned brain, dip it in seasoned beaten eggs and fry the slices.
+You'll love it.

-It was also my father who taught me how to crack open a cooked chicken's head, locate the brain and scoop it out in one piece.
-I'd pop the whole thing in my mouth and savor the rich... creaminess.
+For chicken, crack open a cooked chicken's head, locate the brain and scoop it out in one piece.
+Pop the whole thing in your mouth and savor the rich creaminess.

 04 of 09

 The intestines of the cow, pig, goat, and chicken are all part of Southeast Asian cooking.
-If you think that's too "exotic" to try, think of the sausages you eat for breakfast and know that natural sausage casing is the skin of animal intestine.
+If you're unsure, think of the sausages you eat for breakfast and know that natural sausage casing is the skin of the animal intestine.

 05 of 09